LSBA Home

 Roach followed in her father’s and grandfather’s footsteps, becoming the third generation to practice law at The Roach Law Firm.
 Her practice focuses on personal injury litigation and first-party bad faith property damage litigation.
 She is admitted in all Louisiana state courts; the U.S. District Courts for the Western, Middle and Eastern Districts of Louisiana; and the U.S. 5th Circuit Court of Appeals.

-She is a member of the Southwest Louisiana Bar Association (SWLBA) and its Young Lawyers Section, currently serving as treasurer of the SWLBA’s Young Lawyers Section.
+She is a member of the Southwest Louisiana Bar Association (SWLBA) and its Young Lawyers Section, currently serving as president of the SWLBA’s Young Lawyers Section.

 2917 Ryan St